pizzajohnny/pv-plugins/README.md

 # Current plugins

  - `pg-actor-import` - plugin for converting `Pornganizer`s pornstars.json into matching `CustomField`s of `porn-manager`.
- - `ytdl-scene-parser` - metadata parser for `yt-dl` generated metadata jsons.
+ - `ytdl-json-parser` - metadata parser for `yt-dl` generated metadata jsons.

 # pg-actor-import
 This plugins makes excessive use of porn-manager's 'arguments' feature.
 These arguments must be provided, otherwise the plugin will not work.
 It also supports dynamic linking between custom fields and Pornganizer fields.